hhzl/Calendars/GeneratingCalendars/YearInMarkDown.md

 - The date/time classes used here are the ones which come with the Cuis release.
 No Chalten classes are used (yet).
 - The Smalltalk coding style is aimed at being easy to understand for people with little or no Smalltalk knowledge in order that the script may be customised.

+## Note about the Transcript window
+The scripts currently write out the markdown code to the Transcript window.
+In order to copy the result you need to right-click in the Transcript window and ask for the content to be shown in another window from where you can copy the content.

 ## ToDo
 - Hook up the Calendar data fromo package 'Calendarium-Data' in order to make it possible to have the calendar in another  language than English.
 - Create a bilingual calendar type